| | Geosciences $691,070,000The FY 2003 Budget Request for the Geosciences Activity

 processes that control the chemical composition and motion of ocean waters,

+and biological production.
 GEO will also participate in the new Climate Change Research

 Initiative in FY 2003, principally in the area of carbon cycle research.